Skip to main content

 What’s Included

-The npm package provides the same 28 tools, 7 resources, and 5 prompts as the cloud endpoint:
+The npm package provides the same 28 tools, 7 resources, and 5 prompts as the cloud endpoint: See the Tools Reference for the complete list with parameters and examples.

 Architecture